yuno-payments/yuno-docs/docs/SDKs/web-sdk-integrations/full-checkout-sdk/full-sdk-implementation.md

 > 📘 Rendering Mode
 >
 > By default, Yuno SDK renders as a modal.
 However, you can specify the element where the SDK will render.
 For additional information, access [Render mode](#render-mode) under the complementary features page.

+> 📘 `onPaymentMethodSelected` Event
+>
+> For all APMs, including Google Pay, Apple Pay, and PayPal, `onPaymentMethodSelected` is triggered as soon as the customer chooses the payment method (before the payment flow begins).
+Define `onPaymentMethodSelected` in `startCheckout` before `mountCheckout`.

 ## Step 4: Mount the SDK